Use the Azure portal to create classic metric alerts in Azure Monitor for Azure services

 - Disable or Enable it if you want to temporarily stop or resume receiving notifications for that alert.

-- Learn more about the new near real-time metric alerts (preview)
+- Learn more about the newer metric alerts.

 - Learn more about configuring webhooks in alerts.

-- Get an overview of metrics collection to make sure your service is available and responsive.
+- Get an overview of metrics collection to make sure that your service is available and responsive.